cveras33/dive-sites-ETL/README.md

 ## Setup ##
 1. Clone the repository to your local drive by:
-  a.
-Clicking on the green "Code" buttom at the top of the page
+  * Clicking on the green "Code" buttom at the top of the page
-  b.
-Copying the `SSH` code
+  * Copying the `SSH` code
-  c.
-Open your terminal and navigate to the directory you want this repository to live in
+  * Open your terminal and navigate to the directory you want this repository to live in
-    i. i.e. `cd Documents/ETL-Project/`
+    * i.e. `cd Documents/ETL-Project/`
-  d.
-Type `git clone` and paste the `SSH` code you copied from the GitHub website into your terminal and hit enter
+  * Type `git clone` and paste the `SSH` code you copied from the GitHub website into your terminal and hit enter
 2. Now, from the dive-sites-ETL folder in your terminal, type `jupyter notebook` and hit enter.
 This will open a tab in your default browser where you will see all the folders and files in the dive-sites-ETL folder.
 3. Click on the `load_to_mongodb.ipynb` file
 4. Once the notebook opens, click on the `Kernel` tab at the top of the notebook and select `Restart & Run All`